Singularities of generic linkage via Frobenius powers: Introduction

 It is natural to ask the following question: \begin{question} Without assuming the ideal $I$ to have a complete intersection reduction, do we still have $\Fpt_R(I) \leq \Fpt_S(J)$? \end{question}

 We believe that the answer to this question is positive and this note provides evidence for this inference.
 To be more precise, our main result implies that there is a uniform bound of the difference between $\Fpt_R(I_p)$ and $\Fpt_S(J_p)$ where $I_p$ and $J_p$ are reduction modulo p from the corresponding ideals in zero characteristic for $p$ large enough.
-A key intermediate result in positive characteristic is the following. \begin{theorem}[Proposition \ref{lce_linkage}] Let $I$ be an ideal with height $c$ in $\kk[x_1,...,x_n]$ with $\Char(\kk) > 0$ and $J$ its generic linakge.
+A key intermediate result in positive characteristic is the following. \begin{theorem}[Proposition \ref{lce_linkage}] Let $I$ be an equidimensional ideal with height $c$ in $\kk[x_1,...,x_n]$ where $\kk$ is perfect of positive characteristic and $J$ its generic linkage.
 Then

 \end{theorem}

 Using the above result we can deduce:

 \begin{theorem}[Main Theorem] Let $J$ be the generic linkage of an equidimensional ideal $I$ in $R=\CC[x_1,...,x_n]$.
 There exists a prime $P$ such that for any $p > P$, there exists a constant $C_1$ independent of $p$ such that